graeme/graeme.github.io/cv.md

 ## Senior Engineer

-Software engineer specialising in iOS with a passion for building beautiful, well tested applications with clean code and maintainable architecture.
+Software engineer with a background in music and sound design.
+Passion for building beautiful, well tested applications with clean code and maintainable architecture.
 Professional and academic experience in object-oriented design, TDD & behaviour driven development and agile development process.

 ## Experience

 ### SoundCloud (2016 - Present)
+iOS representative of the cross-platform Media Streaming team.
+Responsibilities include:
+- Technical ownership of the iOS app's streaming and queueing logic
+- Integration with our cross-platform C++ player
+- Third-party and Apple hardware playback integrations
+- Tracking and monitoring of audio performance, interruptions and errors
+- Providing input and assistance to features that might affect the playback UX

-Part of the "Listening" team.
-Working primarily on:
+Previously part of the Listening team, working primarily on:
 - Playback
 - Stations
 - Collection